-Composite Pmi in Brazil averaged 48.89 Index from 2011 until 2020, reaching an all time high of 55.50 Index in February of 2012 and a record low of 37.60 Index in March of 2020.
+Composite PMI in Brazil averaged 48.64 points from 2011 until 2020, reaching an all time high of 55.90 points in October of 2020 and a record low of 26.50 points in April of 2020.
 This page provides the latest reported value for - Brazil Composite PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Brazil Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on April of 2020. source: Markit Economics
+Brazil Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on January of 2021.

-Composite Pmi in Brazil is expected to be 31.00 Index by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Composite Pmi in Brazil to stand at 50.00 in 12 months time.
-In the long-term, the Brazil Composite PMI is projected to trend around 52.00 Index in 2021 and 51.00 Index in 2022, according to our econometric models.
+Composite PMI in Brazil is expected to be 51.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Composite PMI in Brazil to stand at 52.30 in 12 months time.
+In the long-term, the Brazil Composite PMI is projected to trend around 51.90 points in 2022, according to our econometric models.